yuansfer/golang_sdk/README.md

 ## about
 - Use the command-line flag `env` to select a Development or Production environment.
 - Add a configuration file called `config.toml` into your project.
-You can also use the command-line flag `conf` to use a configuration file with a special name.
+You can use `-c` option to specify another configuration file.

 ```
 yuansfer_host = [